• Skip to primary navigation

 To make the best Apple Pie use a combination of flavorful and firm apples like Granny Smith and McIntosh.

-Granny Smith: firm, do not mush but are quite tart and do not contain a very strong apple flavor, best combined with a more sweet and flavorful apple
+Granny Smith: firm, does not mush but is quite tart and does not contain a very strong apple flavor, best combined with a more sweet and flavorful apple

-Honeycrisp: sweet, flavorful, and stay relatively firm, great combined with Granny Smith, but not always available
+Honeycrisp: sweet, flavorful, and relatively firm, great combined with Granny Smith, but not always available

 Golden Delicious: flavorful, nice blend of sweet and tart, loses a bit of firmness when cooked